Book groups in SE4, SE23 and nearby

 I think the easiest way to look at this is by where the group meets.
 Leaving aside the workplace ones, there are three possibilities: in a library, in a pub/bar, or in people’s houses.
 For groups in Lewisham libraries there is a useful listing here, while for Southwark libraries look here.

 Book groups are often promoted by the more female-friendly (or non-sport-showing) type of watering hole as a way of getting some people in early in the week.
 It’s perfectly legal to ask around the local bars that seem to fit this description: in the Crofton Park/Honor Oak Park area this would be Mr Lawrence, Jam Circus, Try, the Honor Oak pub.
-All of these have certainly had book groups at some time, and you can find more about Try Books! (the one meeting in Donde) here.
+All of these have certainly had book groups at some time.

 There are also free local magazines, or at least there were before the recession hit–SE4 Magazine seems to have disappeared completely.
-However, SE23 Magazine is still going and as of January 2013 had a listing for the SE4 Book Club on page 6.
+However, SE23 Magazine was still going as of January 2013 and had a listing for the SE4 Book Club on page 6.

 As for the groups meeting in people’s houses, they tend to be quite well-concealed, so it’s probably down to looking on the Internet/in local publications as above.